Your browser does not support java script. Skip navigation

 Speaker(s)/Author(s)

-P. Brandon Bookstaver, PharmD, FCCP, FIDSA
+P. Brandon Bookstaver, PharmD, FCCP, BCIDP

 Associate Professor and Director of Residency & Fellowship Training, UofSC COP; Infectious Diseases Pharmacist, Infectious Diseases PGY2 & Clinical Fellowship Director, Prisma Health Richland